Best Known For

 "With the exceptional support of my family, medical team and friends, I am very optimistic about the future and look forward to continuing my life, my work and adventures still to come."

 Television journalist Thomas John Brokaw was born on February 6, 1940, in Webster, South Dakota.
 The eldest son of a construction worker and a post office clerk, Brokaw graduated from the University of South Dakota with a degree in political science in 1962.
 He started as a radio reporter in college, and after graduating he found work as the editor of a morning news program in Omaha, Nebraska.
 He also served as a news anchor and editor in Atlanta, Georgia, before becoming a KNBC late-night presenter in Los Angeles (1965-73).

-In addition to his historic reign in the anchor seat, Tom Brokaw has produced many specials for NBC including 2001's "The Greatest Generation Speaks" based on his bestselling book, The Greatest Generation.
-He has consistently kept busy throughout his retirement; Hosting History Channel documentaries, delivering speeches and eulogys and serving on the board of directors for several organizations.
+In addition to his historic reign in the anchor seat, Tom Brokaw is known for producing many specials for NBC, including 2001's "The Greatest Generation Speaks," based on Brokaw's best-selling 1998 book, The Greatest Generation.

-He returned to the NBC anchor desk on June 13, 2008 in order to announce the unfortunate death of his friend and colleague Tim Russert.
+Brokaw returned to the NBC anchor desk on June 13, 2008, to announce the tragic death of friend and colleague Tim Russert.
 Brokaw would act as interim host for Russert's successful Sunday morning series, Meet the Press, until a suitable replacement could be found.
-He also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008 in Nashville, Tennessee.
+He also hosted the second presidential debate between Barack Obama and John McCain on October 7, 2008, in Nashville, Tennessee.

 profile name: Tom Brokaw profile occupation: